• Skip to primary navigation

 To make canning easier, I use a few pieces of special equipment, specific for canning.
 These are affiliate links:

-For canning this blueberry jam recipe, I prefer to use Pomona’s pectin because the amount and/or type of sugar used can be easily adjusted to taste.
-While it’s a bit pricey, I’ve been able to get three batches of jam out of one package (almost 30 8-ounce jars).
+For canning this blueberry jam recipe, I use to use Pomona’s pectin because the amount and/or type of sugar used can be easily adjusted to taste.
+I’ve typically get three batches of jam out of one package (almost 30, 8-ounce jars).

 Fresh blueberries mashed in a liquid measuring cup.

-Blueberry jam is one of the simplest jams to make because the berries are already stemmed, and they have tiny seeds that are almost undetectable, so you don’t have to spend time destemming or using cheese cloth or a juicer to get all the seeds out.
-Simply wash, mash, boil, jar, and process.
-This is a great berry to start with for new jammers!
+Blueberry jam is one of the simplest jams to make because the berries are already stemmed, and they have tiny seeds that are almost undetectable, so you don’t have to spend time destemming, using cheese cloth or a juicer to get all the seeds out.
+This is a good berry to start with for new jammers!

 • Second, rinse the blueberries under running water.